 People may have weak muscles, lose sensation in particular areas of the body, or become unable to control bowel and bladder function.

-Magnetic resonance imaging can usually detect spinal cord tumors.
+Magnetic resonance imaging can usually detect spinal tumors.

 Treatment may include corticosteroids, surgical removal, and radiation therapy.